 These Seriously Cool Wine Refreshers take only five minutes to make and are perfect for entertaining!

-Being away from our families in Montreal, S & I usually host dinner parties for our closer friends here in Toronto.
-Hosting dinners and entertaining are some of our favourite things to do, and we’re always looking to find new recipes for drinks, appetizers, mains and desserts to impress our guests!
+Being away from our families in Montreal, S & I usually host dinner parties for our closest friends here in Toronto.
+Hosting dinners and entertaining are some of our favorite things to do, and we’re always looking to find new recipes for drinks, appetizers, mains and desserts to impress our guests!
+It’s a great way to use up wine that we have around, especially with the rise of splash wine club and other wine-to-door companies.
+It makes entertaining a cinch, too!
+Speaking of making things easy, making wine doesn’t have to be difficult, you could make these wine refreshers or a blackberry wine concoction that will quench your thanksgiving thirst!

 What’s great about the wine refreshers is you really only need a few ingredients, and,